 That’s why I recommend that you cook the onion soup on the weekend, because it will have greatly developed its flavors by the time you eat it on Wednesday (with the addition of decadent cashew cheese).
-The two slow cooker dishes (potato curry and barley risotto) will also benefit from being cooked ahead, on the weekend, instead of just throwing it together in the morning for that same day’s dinner.
-The later process will still yield a tasty dinner, but the dishes really come to life (only metaphorically!!) after two days of rest.
+The two slow cooker dishes (potato curry and barley risotto – the latter on the family plan only) will also benefit from being cooked ahead, on the weekend, instead of just throwing it together in the morning for that same day’s dinner.
+The latter process will still yield a tasty dinner, but the dishes really come to life (only metaphorically!!) after two days of rest.

 - I have to be honest: the yamballs (family plan) are inspired by a recent trip to IKEA, where I enjoyed the veggie balls with Cajun sauce and a pilaf rice.
 I didn’t put you to work making pilaf, opting for plain brown rice instead, but if you are so inspired, go ahead!
 I combined it with a helping of yamburgers – a favorite in my home.
 Both recipes are quite versatile, feel free to play around with the seasonings and even change the ingredients a bit.
 There are suggestions to get you started on the first page of the meal plan.

 - If you are into vegan cheese making, you may already have tapioca starch in your pantry.
 If that is the case, you may want to make a “stretchy gooey vegan mozzarella” instead of the creamy-but-plainer cashew cheese I recommend.
 This being said, my husband says he prefers the cashew cheese to stretchy vegan mozzarella.
 It just feels more “real” to him.